 I understand that while working at Enron, Janice served as Assistant General Counsel, and that she represented Enron in connection with matters involving the interpretation of the Amended and Restated Power Purchase Agreement dated February 25, 1997, between Enron Power Marketing, Inc., and Virginia Electric and Power Company ("the 1997 Agreement").
 McGuireWoods represents Virginia Power's parent corporation, Dominion Resources, Inc., and its other subsidiaries. (all of which including Virginia Power are referred to as "Dominion") in various matters.
 McGuireWoods might be called upon to represent Dominion in connection with the 1997 Agreement.

-I have obtained Janice's signature on a copy of this letter to confirm that she has not and will not share any information that she acquired while working at Enron relating to the 1997 Agreement, including without limitation, information relating to the 1997 Agreement, about Enron, except generally-known information, with anybody at McGuireWoods and, further, that she has not and will not share with anybody at McGuire Woods any information about Enron, except generally-known information, that she acquired while working at Enron.
+I have obtained Janice's signature on a copy of this letter to confirm that she has not and will not share any information relating to the 1997 Agreement, including without limitation, information relating to the 1997 Agreement, about Enron, except generally-known information, with anybody at McGuireWoods and, further, that she has not and will not share with anybody at McGuire Woods any information about Enron, except information generally-knownto the public, that she acquired while working at Enron.
 In addition, Janice will be prepared at any time to send you an affidavit to this effect at your request.
 Furthermore, no lawyers or staff at McGuireWoods have asked or will ask Janice for any information about the 1997 Agreement.

 We will screen Janice from any work for Dominion (or any other client) in connection with the 1997 Agreement.